Posts

 Image

 Issue 8 of Paracinema is now available.
-Hard to believe that the magazine is actually now on it's eighth issue (scary how time flies)!
-Not so hard to believe is that it's still as great a publication as it's ever been and just as lovingly put together, designed and compiled by a dedicated and passionate hard-core of individuals.
-Amongst the staggering array of mouth-watering pieces included in the pages of issue 8 are the following features: War May Be Hell, But a Sequel Is Purgatory: Thematic Combat With Battle Royale II: Requiem by Emily Intravia, Love, Loss, and Astounding Growth in The Incredible Shrinking Man and Attack of the Fifty-Foot Woman by Jessie Robie and The Serial Killer’s Mind: Comparing and Contrasting the Male Psyches in Henry Portrait of a Serial Killer by Brantley Palmer.
+It's hard to believe the magazine is now on it's eighth issue!
+It's not so hard to believe that it's still as great a publication as it's ever been and just as lovingly put together, designed and compiled by a dedicated and passionate hard-core of individuals.
+Amongst the staggering array of pieces included in the pages of issue 8 are the following: War May Be Hell, But a Sequel Is Purgatory: Thematic Combat With Battle Royale II: Requiem by Emily Intravia, Love, Loss, and Astounding Growth in The Incredible Shrinking Man and Attack of the Fifty-Foot Woman by Jessie Robie and The Serial Killer’s Mind: Comparing and Contrasting the Male Psyches in Henry Portrait of a Serial Killer by Brantley Palmer.
 If that isn't enough to whet your appetite, click here to check out more...
-Support our independent film magazines and help publications like Paracinema to continue pro
+Support our independent film magazines and help publications like Paracinema to continue producing quality material that you'd be hard

 Argento Book Update